-Class-room exercises with outside reading and problems, devoted to surface tension, adsorption, contact catalysis, and the general principles relating to disperse systems with particular reference to the colloidal state.
+Class-room exercises with outside reading and problems, devoted to the properties of surfaces, adsorption, contact catalysis, and the general principles relating to disperse systems with particular reference to the colloidal state.
 Supplementary laboratory work can be provided if desired.

 Text: Kruyt, Colloids, and mimeographed notes.
 Instructor: Badger.